-In FY23, PICD investigated 44 allegations raised in determination letters and four (4) prompted by cold calls by consumers directly to the Division.
-As part of a more in-depth review of a consumer complaint, PICD routinely makes public information act requests (PIA) to MIA to obtain the investigative file of consumer complaint.
+The Division investigated 79 allegations raised in determination letters and four (4) prompted by cold calls by consumers directly to the Division.
+As part of a more in-depth review of a consumer complaint, the Division routinely makes public information act requests (PIA) to MIA to obtain the investigative file of consumer complaint.
 PIA files often contain a substantial number of documents concerning the issues raised in the complaint.
 The files routinely contain the consumer's complaints, the company's response (may exclude confidential documents), and MIA's determination and related documents.
-PICD reviews the files to better understand the issues raised by the consumer and the insurance companies' actions.
-In addition, as indicated previously, the Division has several continuing projects regarding homeowners insurance practices affecting consumers.
-Age of insured and marital status rating factors, coverage or exclusions from coverage concerning communicable disease, virtual currency, cannabis and dog breeds, and availability of flood endorsements are some of the continuing projects.
+The Division reviews the files to better understand the issues raised by the consumer and the insurance companies' actions.
+The Division conducted extensive investigation into cases involving resolution of claims, non-renewals of policies and cancellation of policies.
+The Division also monitored several matters in which a homeowner requested an administrative hearing and responded to inquiries by the homeowners concerning the administrative hearing.